fus05375/polcourceassignment/README.md

 ### Prerequisites

-To properly working you need to have: git client to clone the repositor, h2 database to store the data, maven to build the application and it is expected that you will use IDE to build and deploy :)
+To properly working you need to have: git client to clone the repository, h2 database to store the data, maven to build the application and it is expected that you will use IDE to build and deploy :)

 ### Installing